 The Council is currently reviewing options and taking learning from other Local Authorities to consider introducing a new standard for how commercial waste should be stored and how waste bins or sacks are presented on the highway and public land within our town centre retail areas which will be considered at a future cabinet meeting.

+Public Question from Adam Sofianos

-3 Adam Sofianos Councillors will be aware that the Council has submitted a 15-year plan to Government, in relation to the Safety Valve scheme.
+Councillors will be aware that the Council has submitted a 15-year plan to Government, in relation to the Safety Valve scheme.

 During a Committee meeting last month, it was confirmed by an officer that this plan "doesn't tackle the deficit currently projected for the end of this financial year."

 In other words, this plan will not pay off a penny of the £63m accumulated deficit - a deficit which already leaves the Council in "technical insolvency".

 Can Council confirm, for the avoidance of doubt, that the 15-year Safety Valve plan does not tackle the £63m deficit, and does not remove the associated risk of insolvency?

-Cllr R Burton, Portfolio Holder for Children and Young People Thank you, Adam, for the question.
-Before I answer your question specifically, you will notice that I have five questions to answer tonight and I have tried not to repeat myself in any of them.
+Response from Councillor Richard Burton, Portfolio Holder for Children and Young People have tried not to repeat myself in any of them.
 I must also thank you very much for the interest in this.
 It is really heartening to know the number of people who are interested in children's services and particularly SEND at the moment.

+Thank you, Adam, for the question.
+Before I answer your question specifically, you will notice that I have five questions to answer tonight and I

 Adam, you are quite correct.
 After 15 years the in-year position is planned to have a small surplus and the accumulated deficit will start to reduce at that point.
 The £63m deficit will have risen by that point.
 Further conversations will need to take place with government about how the projected £63m accumulated deficit can be funded in the meantime.
 Knowing that we have addressed the increase in the deficit will aid those conversations.

+Public Question from Rachel Filmer
-4 Rachel Filmer In January, over 30 residents gathered to protest against Safety Valve.
-20 stayed for the Children's Thank you very much for your question, Rachel The 15-year plan is based on all

-Services Committee meeting, where 20 questions and 10 statements were submitted.
+In January, over 30 residents gathered to protest against Safety Valve.
+20 stayed for the Children's Services Committee meeting, where 20 questions and 10 statements were submitted.